ShengcaiLiao/QAConv/README.md

   </tr>
 </table>

 Note: results are obtained by neck=64, batch_size=8, lr=0.005, epochs=15, and step_size=10 (except for RandPerson epochs=4 and step_size=2), trained on one single GPU.
-By this setting the traininig and testing time is much reduced.
+By this setting the traininig and testing time and memory is much reduced.

 * Performance (%) of QAConv in the ECCV paper, with ResNet-152 under direct cross-dataset evaluation: